nguyensjsu/sp18-281-old-drivers/project_journal.md

 ```
 Week5: (4/21/18-4/28/18)
     * Weekly progress: Continues working on implementation part of API in different catagories for
-                       all team members.
+                       all team members, and testing done for API parts for all team members.
-                       Kong configuration on AWS
+                       Finish Kong configuration on AWS.

     * Challenge:
 ```